Mineworx Technologies (CVE:MWX) Hits New 12-Month Low at $0.04

-Mineworx Technologies Ltd. (CVE:MWX)’s share price reached a new 52-week low during trading on Wednesday .
-The stock traded as low as C$0.04 and last traded at C$0.04, with a volume of 168105 shares changing hands.
+Mineworx Technologies Ltd. (CVE:MWX)’s share price reached a new 52-week low during trading on Tuesday .
+The stock traded as low as C$0.04 and last traded at C$0.04, with a volume of 98584 shares.
 The stock had previously closed at C$0.04.

 About Mineworx Technologies (CVE:MWX)